 If you are looking to buy your first home or, you want to avoid the costs of owning a home; a condo is a great option due to low maintenance costs.
-King West condos are strategically located and offer a broad range of amenities.
 Nowadays, you may face some trade-offs that are associated with having a condo.
 Therefore, before taking a leap, you consider the following things:

 Tips for purchasing a condo